 Come to think of it, we have always heard that employees leave bad managers, not bad companies.
 The new generation employees’ mindset has undergone a drastic shift towards experience and culture from salaries and retirement perks.
 And believe it or not, 87% of HR experts believe that employee retention will be a primary concern unless the corporate world catches up to their expectations.

-Traditional HR technologies are designed to monitor available human resources and infrastructural costs incurred through systems such as applicant tracking system (ATS), property management system (PMS), and human resource information system (HRIS).
+Traditional HR technologies are designed to monitor available human resources and infrastructural costs incurred through systems such as applicant tracking system (ATS), performance management system (PMS), and human resource information system (HRIS).
 While they offer periodic transactional data about their employee KPIs, they offer no insights into employee expectations and work efficiency on an individual level.

 More than 50% of CEOs agree that corporate culture significantly influences employee productivity, creativity, profitability, and ultimately, company value.
 Hence, many industries are adapting work-oriented technologies that prioritize employee pulse and work culture improvement to analyze business efficiency.